dfinity/portal/docs/developer-docs/setup/cycles/cycles-ledger.md

 - Receiving a grant of tokens through the Internet Computer Association (ICA) or the DFINITY Foundation.
 - Receiving tokens as remuneration for providing computing capacity as a node provider.

-To obtain ICP, you also need to have an account to transfer those tokens into.
-To get your account ID, first determine which dfx identity you are using with the command:
+Once you have obtained ICP, you also need to have an account controlled via `dfx` to transfer those tokens into.
+This step is necessary to create cycles and canisters.
+To get an account ID for an account controlled via `dfx`, first determine which `dfx` identity you are using with the command:

 ```
 dfx identity whoami